Alipsa/munin/README.md

 Actuator is included with default settings which means that a network monitoring tool can check for availability by querying `http://localhost:8088/actuator/health` which will return the json string `{"status":"UP"}` if everything is normal.

+The first thing you should probably do after setting up a database and providing the necessary config overrides is to change / remove the three predefined users using the admin interface mentioned above.

 # 3:rd party dependencies